jasperproject/jasperproject.github.io/documentation/software/index.md

 */1 * * * * ping -c 1 google.com
 {% endhighlight %}

-Copy /usr/local/bin binaries:
+Download the [/usr/local/bin binaries]() to your computer and run `mkdir ~/bin` on your Pi.
+On your computer, navigate to where you downloaded the binaries and run the following, replacing the IP address of your Pi, if appropriate:

 {% highlight bash %}
-mkdir bin
 scp * pi@192.168.2.3:./bin/
-sudo cp * /usr/local/bin/
 {% endhighlight %}

-Copy /usr/local/lib:
+Then on your Pi run the following:

 {% highlight bash %}
-mkdir lib
-scp * pi@192.168.2.3:./lib/
+cd ~/bin
-sudo cp * /usr/local/lib/
+sudo cp * /usr/local/bin/
 {% endhighlight %}

-Copy the phonetisaurus folder to the home directory:
+Now we repeat the process for the [/usr/local/lib binaries]() and [phonetisaurus binaries]().

 {% highlight bash %}
-mkdir phonetisaurus
-scp * pi@192.168.2.3:./phonetisaurus/
+mkdir ~/lib # run on your Pi
+scp * pi@192.168.2.3:./lib/ # run from where you downloaded the binaries sudo cp * /usr/local/lib/ # run on your Pi

+mkdir phonetisaurus # run on the Pi scp * pi@192.168.2.3:./phonetisaurus/ # run from where you downloaded the binaries
 {% endhighlight %}

-Set permissions everywhere:
+Set permissions everywhere on the Pi:

 {% highlight bash %}
 sudo chmod 777 /etc/network/interfaces